Vivek-04022001/documentation/plone.app.dexterity/advanced/references.md

     return result
 ```

-This method does not check effective and expiration dates or content language.
+This method doesn't check effective and expiration dates or content language.